PrincetonUniversity/removing_tedium/03_aliases_and_shell_functions/README.md

 While carrying out computational research you will probably find yourself entering the same commands over and over again.
 Typing or copying the same command repeatedly reduces your productivity.

-You can save yourself some time by creating aliases for common commands.
+You can save yourself time by creating aliases for common commands.
 Aliases are like custom shortcuts used to represent a command.
 Shell functions are similar to aliases but they provide more flexibility.
 Here is a common alias:

 ```
 alias qq='squeue -u <NetID>'